Dress Code

 Parking

 Paid parking is available in select lots on the corner of Flanders and 19th.
 There is also limited street parking available with the free Parking Kitty app.
 Both venues are on the 77 and 15 bus lines as well as within walking distance of the MAX train.
 Guests are responsible for their own transportation and parking to and from the wedding and reception.
 The synagogue is less than 100 feet from the reception venue.
+Please see travel page for more details.

 Jewish Weddings

-we are excited to host our friends family who have never been to a jewish wedding.
+We are excited to host our friends family who have never been to a Jewish wedding!

-Non-Jews are not required to wear a kippah (yarmulke) in the synagogue or at any other time during a Reform ceremony, nor are you prohibited from doing so!
-We will have brand-new kippot (yarmulke) available for anyone of any gender to wear and to keep as a memento!
+Non-Jews are not required to wear a kippah (yarmulke) in the synagogue or at any other time during a Reform ceremony, nor are you prohibited from doing so.
+We will have brand-new kippot (yarmulke) available for anyone of any gender to wear and to keep as a memento.

 We will also be distributing programs with details about the rituals and blessings, their significance, transliterations and translations, so at no point will you be swimming in Hebrew and unsure about what’s going on.